PawelLipski/git-machete-blog/blog.md

 ![git machete status](status-1.png)

-What we see now is basically a neatly printed branch tree, with edges colored red or green.
+What you see now is basically a neatly printed branch tree, with edges colored red or green.
 `change-table` is underlined since it happens to be the currently checked out branch.

 A red edge leading to a child/downstream branch means that this branch is out of sync with its parent/upstream branch (not a direct descendant in the git commit graph) and needs to be rebased onto the parent.

 A green edge means that the downstream branch is in sync with the parent.

-This leads to a somewhat disappointing conclusion that only 3 (`change-table`, `full-load-gatling` and `hotfix/remove-trigger`) out of our 8 topic branches are synced with their upstreams branches... but fear not, we'll get it sorted soon!
+This leads to a somewhat disappointing conclusion that only 3 (`change-table`, `full-load-gatling` and `hotfix/remove-trigger`) out of your 8 topic branches are synced with their upstreams branches... but fear not, you'll get it sorted soon!

-But before we do, let's also run `git machete status --list-commits` (or `git machete s -l` for short) to print the commits introduced on each branch:
+But before you do, let's also run `git machete status --list-commits` (or `git machete s -l` for short) to print the commits introduced on each branch:

 ![git machete status --list-commits](status-l-1.png)